 Advantages of ERP financial module

-- Helps to forecast: ERP finance modules reporting system and analytical system help the organization plan and forecast its costs and revenue.
+ERP finance modules, reporting systems, and analytical systems help the organization plan and forecast its costs and revenue.

 How does it work?

 The function of the ERP finance module starts with account creation.
-Then, external departments like marketing or purchase will create some of those accounts.
+Then, external departments like marketing or purchasing will create some of those accounts.

 Apart from regular voucher entries, this module provides financial figures, which will help the authority and other departments.